dustinpfister/blog_posts/_posts/threejs-point-light.md

 ### 2.2 - The add cube method

-When creating any kind of mesh for these scene it is important to use a material that will respond to light of course, si I am using the standard material rather than the basic material for the cubes.
+When creating any kind of mesh for a scene it is important to use a material that will respond to light of course, so I am using the standard material rather than the basic material for the cubes.
+For this example I am using a helper method that will create and add a cube for a given scene object like this.

 ```js
 // create some cubes